 \subsection{Semantic Segmentation}

-\textbf{Experimental settings.} We train DeepLabv3~\cite{chen2017rethinking} with ResNet-50~\cite{he2016deep} backbone on the Stanford background dataset~\cite{background_dataset} with Cross-Entropy loss for 30000 iterations.
-The backbone is randomly initialized.
-And we use DeepLabv3 with mobilenetv2~\cite{mobilenetv2} backbone for experiments on VOC2012 dataset~\cite{voc-2012}, and the backbone is initialized by the weights pretrained on ImageNet.
+\textbf{Experimental settings.} We train DeepLabv3~\cite{chen2017rethinking} with randomly initialized ResNet-50~\cite{he2016deep} backbone on the Stanford background dataset~\cite{background_dataset} with Cross-Entropy loss for 30000 iterations.
+For experiments on VOC2012 dataset~\cite{voc-2012}, we use mobilenetv2~\cite{mobilenetv2} backbone, and the weights are initialized with pre-trained on ImageNet.
 The learning rate is initialized as 0.01 with a polynomial decay scheme.
 For the optimizer, the weight decay is set to \texttt{1e-4}, and the momentum is set to 0.9.
 We use the \textbf{mean Intersection over Union (mIoU)}~\cite{mIoU} to evaluate the segmentation results, where the IoU is calculated for each class at the pixel level as

-where TP represents true positive, FN is false negative and FP is false positive.
+where TP, FN and FP represent true positive, false negative and false positive, respectively.
 The mIoU is then the mean value across all the classes in the dataset.
-For SAM, we select the perturbation hyper-parameter $\rho$ from the range $\{0.01, 0.02, 0.03, 0.04, 0.05\}$.
+For SAM, we select $\rho$ from $\{0.01, 0.02, 0.03, 0.04, 0.05\}$.

 \textbf{Experimental results.} The experiment results are summarized in Table~\ref{tabel-seg} and Table~\ref{tabel-seg-voc}, where we use a 10-step PGD attack under $\ell_\infty$-$\epsilon=1/255$ and $\ell_2$-$\epsilon=1$ for robustness evaluation, respectively.
-As shown in the table, models trained using SAM all achieved better segmentation performance than ST and significantly better than AT.
-For robustness evaluation, all models trained by SAM exhibit better robustness than by ST, showcasing the generalization ability of SAM in various visual tasks.
-During robustness evaluation, the decrease in mIoU of segmentation tasks is not as significant as the decrease in accuracy of image classification tasks.
-This may be because the segmentation task is a highly interpretive task, in which the input and output results of the model are in the same dimension.
-In addition, many low-level features such as contour, texture, brightness, and good continuation also play an important role in the segmentation results~\cite{ren2003learning,zhu2021learning}, which may make segmentation models inherently more robust than classification models.
+As shown in the table, models trained using SAM consistently achieve better segmentation performance than ST and significantly better than AT, and exhibit notably better robustness than ST, showcasing the robust generalization ability of SAM in various visual tasks.
+We also observed that the mIoU decrease of segmentation tasks is not as significant as the accuracy decrease of classification under adversarial attacks, which we assume is because the segmentation task is a highly interpretive task and many low-level features also play an important role in the segmentation results~\cite{ren2003learning,zhu2021learning}, making segmentation models inherently more robust than classification models.